Meowix-Linux/Meowix-ISO/README.md

 ## Installation

-**Meowix is currently in EXTREMELY early stages.** Therefore, there are no releases *just yet* - keep your eyes peeled, though. ~~In the meantime, you can build a Meowix ISO yourself!~~ *You caught us at a bad time - no profile for Archiso is avaliable yet.
-Come back in a day or two, and we'll likely have one up by then.*
+**Meowix is currently in EXTREMELY early stages.** Therefore, there are no releases *just yet* - keep your eyes peeled, though.
+In the meantime, you can build a Meowix ISO yourself!
+Please note that there is currently no way to install Meowix locally to your machine, but the live environment still works.
+There will probably still be a bit of Arch branding hanging around as well.

 ### Building the Archiso profile